esl-epfl/HEEPsilon/README.md

 # Prerequisite

-The simulation enrironment is based on the one from [X-HEEP](https://github.com/esl-epfl/x-heep).
+The simulation environment is based on the one from [X-HEEP](https://github.com/esl-epfl/x-heep).

 Follow the prequisite steps on the [vendorized X-HEEP](https://github.com/esl-epfl/cgra_x_heep/tree/main/hw/vendor/esl_epfl_x_heep#prerequisite).